William Stang: Early life

 William Stang was born on April 21, 1854, in Langenbrücken in the Grand Duchy of Baden (in present-day Germany).
 He received his early education at the local gymnasium and then attended the minor seminary of Sint-Niklaas in Belgium.

-Stang entered the American College of Louvain in Leuven, Belgium, in 1875, where he completed his theological studies.
+Stang entered the American College of Leuven in Leuven, Belgium, in 1875, where he completed his theological studies.
 During this period, American dioceses were actively looking for priests in Europe.
 While at the American College, Stang was recruited by Thomas Hendricken, bishop of the Diocese of Providence in the United States, to minister to German-speaking Catholics in Rhode Island.

 Priesthood

 Stang was ordained to the priesthood in Mechelen, Belgium, by Cardinal Victor-Auguste-Isidore Dechamps for the Diocese of Providence on June 15, 1878.
 After his ordination, Stang taught for a few months at the Catholic University of Leuven in Leuven.

 Stang immigrated to the United States in September 1878, settling in Providence, Rhode Island.
 The diocese assigned him primarily to minister to the German Catholic community while also serving as a curate at the Cathedral of Sts.
 Peter and Paul in Providence.
 He was named pastor of St. Anne's Parish in Cranston, Rhode Island, in 1884.
 Hendricken named Stang as rector of the Cathedral of Saints Peter and Paul, celebrating mass in German there.
 Stang's ambition was to establish a German-language parish in the diocese, but the small German population of the diocese was unable to fund it.

 When the Vatican appointed Reverend Matthew Harkins as bishop of Providence in 1886, Stang became one of his closest advisors.
 In 1887, Stang received a Doctor of Theology Degree from Georgetown University in Washington D.C.
 After returned to Providence, Stang was a driving force behind the founding in 1892 of St. Joseph's Hospital in Providence.

 In 1895, Stang travelled to Belgium to serve at the Catholic University of Leuven as vice-rector and professor of moral theology.
 At Harkins' urging, Stang returned to Providence in 1899.
 While supervising St. Joseph's Hospital, he also became head of the diocesan Apostolate band.
 He was named pastor of St. Edward Parish in Providence in 1901 and also served as chancellor of the diocese.